 Mylar Bag Mils or Thickness

 My go-to bags are 5 mils.
-They keep light out, and they are tough enough when stored in a plastic food pail or a lidded plastic bin.
-Mylar thickness over 5 mils is more challenging to seal, and bags less than 5 mils are easily damaged and let light into the package leading to light oxidation of wheat.
+They keep light out and are tough enough when stored in a plastic food pail or a lidded plastic container.

 Wheat Storage Tip: When storing wheat in smaller Mylar bags, you still want to protect them, so place them inside a lidded bucket or a lidded plastic bin to protect wheat from bugs, rodents, and physical damage.